shalbhav/python/anagram/README.md

 As expected 'er', 'on', 'in' are some of the bi-grams frequently occurring.

 ## Frequency of occurrence of the Alphabet
-Let's find the frequency of occurrence of each alphabet in the english dictionary file we are using.
+Let's find the frequency of occurrence of each alphabet in our english dictionary file.

 ```
 In [70]: one_grams = [a for w in en_words for a in w if w.isalpha()]